Y0Coss/docs-fork/pages/public_cloud/compute/how_to_manage_savings_plan/guide.en-gb.md

 >>
 >> ![Savings Plan service](images/savings_plan_service.png){.thumbnail}
 >>
->> Choose the duration of your Savings Plan from the available durations and enter its name.
+>> Choose the duration of your Savings Plan from the available durations and give it a name.
 >>
 >>[Savings Plan duration name](images/savings_plan_duration_name.png){.thumbnail}
 >>
->> Read the terms and conditions carefully, then tick the box to confirm your acceptance. knowledge of them.
-Once all the parameters have been configured, click on the `Create a Savings Plan`{.action} button to finalise the creation.
+>> Read the Terms and Conditions carefully, then tick the box to confirm you accept them.
+Once all the parameters have been configured, click the `Create a Savings Plan`{.action} button to finalise the creation.
 >>
 >> ![Savings Plan terms/conditions and create](images/savings_plan_terms_and_creation.png){.thumbnail}
 >>
 > Via Terraform
->> To create a Savings plan, you will need at least 5 elements:
+>> To create a Savings Plan, you will need at least 5 elements:
 >>
->> * The ID of your Public Cloud project.
+>> - The ID of your Public Cloud project.
->> * The flavour concerned by your Savings Plan
+>> - The flavour concerned by your Savings Plan
->> * The duration of your Savings Plan (in standard ISO 8601 format)
+>> - The duration of your Savings Plan (in standard ISO 8601 format)
->> * The number of resources concerned.
+>> - The number of resources concerned.
->> * The name of your Savings Plan
+>> - The name of your Savings Plan
 >>
 >> In our example, we are going to create a Savings Plan for 10 instances of type **b3-8**, for a duration of 1 month.
 Add the following lines to a file named *savings_plan.tf* :
 >>